 The map has a series of data layers that can be turned on and off depending on the information you want to see.
-In addition the club data this tab shows all Queensland schools and their associated catchment areas.
-Other significant datasets such as the SRS regions, state electoral boundaries, LGA boundaries and sport regional boundaries are also available.
-Note: the schools layer is only visible when zoomed into a suburb or closer.
+In addition to SLO data, this tab shows all Sport and Recreation service areas and offices, Queensland schools and their associated catchment areas, local government areas and state and federal electoral boundaries.

 Queensland Government population projections, 2015 edition; Australian Bureau of Statistics, Population by age and sex, regions of Australia, 2014 (Cat no. 3235.0).
 Released to public 2015.

 Index of Relative Socio-Economic Disadvantage 2016, Australian Bureau of Statistics.

 Education and Training, Queensland Government, Queensland state schools—geographic information, licensed under Creative Commons Attribution sourced on 25 July 2016.

 Changing the map extent